promptapi/scraper_rb/README.md

 rake release[remote]  # Create tag v0.0.0 and build and push bin_checker_rb-X.X.X.gem to rubygems.org
 rake test             # Run tests
 ```

+- If you have `PROMPTAPI_TOKEN` you’ll have real http request based tests available.
+- Set `RUBY_DEVELOPMENT` to `1` for more verbose test results

 ---